jokwok1/mql5-backtester/README.md

 2) Compounding vs Fixed lot size
 3) Variable Stop Loss / Take Profit multiplier
 4) Parameters of MACD / EMA can be varied
+5) Trade is entered at the start of a new candle